grahamcarman/docs/astro/env-vars-astro.md

 import {siteVariables} from '@site/src/versions';

-On Astro, you can manage environment variable in four different ways for your Deployment:
+On Astro, you can manage environment variable in three different ways for your Deployment:

 - Your Deployment's **Variable** tab in the Cloud UI
 - Your Astro project's `Dockerfile` during deploy